elite-se/plantestic-team-2/README.md

 Launch the integrated using `./gradlew jettyRun`.
 This launches a web-server on port 8080 and allows you to play with the PlantUML grammar and render diagrams. **Note that the diagrams are sent to an external server which we do not control!**

+## Used PlantUML Grammar

+We created a new Grammar for PlantUML from scratch.
+The subproject is split into three parts:

+* xyz.elite.xtext.languages.plantuml - Grammar and generators
+* xyz.elite.xtext.languages.plantuml.ide - Currently unused IDE
+* xyz.elite.xtext.languages.plantuml - Web IDE with live preview

+The grammer supports all of the official PlantUml syntax.

 ## Limitations
 - When actor A sends actor B a request, Plantestic expects actor B to send actor A a response.